tpmccrary/AI-Path-Finding-and-Search/README.md

 - Timothy P. McCrary
 ***

+## Team Member Contribution
+Both members (Tashi, Timothy) worked together when developing the code.
+This includes design, coding, testing, and documentation.

+## About
 This asssignment focuses on simplified pathfinding problems using Breath First Search (BFS) with a 3 minutes time cuttoff.
 The problem will search for the shortest path from a given start location to a given goal location on a square grid which is weighted.
 The agent is allowed to move in directions: up, down, left & right; however, they are not allowed to move diagonally or outside the bounds of the map.
 The algorithm implements repeat-state checking, thus we do not revisit states that have already been visited.
 ##### The code prints out the following information: